firebird631/siis/doc/cli.md

 #### Signal view ####

-This is where the generated strategies/appliances signals goes, accessible throught the Shift+N shortcut.
+This is where the generated strategies/appliances signals goes, accessible through the Shift+N shortcut.

 * Generated signal or trade are catched by this view, the last 200 only are visibles.
 * Each signal has a hash color